XueJiang16/MRNet/README.md

 # MRNet

-This is the code implementation of paper  *MRNet: a Multi-scale Residual Network for EEG-based Sleep Staging*, which has been submitted in PAKDD 2021.
-The repository has been anonymized for paper review.
+This is the code implementation of paper  *MRNet: a Multi-scale Residual Network for EEG-based Sleep Staging*.

 ### Environment Setup